History

 Download PDF

-The Dominican Sisters of St. Mary of the Springs, who are now known as the Dominican Sisters of Peace, purchased an estate in 1924 at 700 Prospect Street, New Haven, to found a women’s college.
-It was named Albertus Magnus College for St. Albert the Great, the thirteenth century medieval scholar, philosopher, theologian and bishop.
-They named the mansion on the property Rosary Hall.
+In 1924, the Dominican Sisters of St. Mary of the Springs, now known as the Dominican Sisters of Peace, purchased an estate at 700 Prospect Street in New Haven, Connecticut to establish New England’s first Catholic residential liberal arts college for women.
+They named their new institution Albertus Magnus College after St. Albert the Great, the thirteenth century medieval scholar, philosopher, theologian and bishop.
 The College’s charter was signed on July 13, 1925, and the first classes were held in Rosary Hall on September 24, 1925.

-Today, Albertus Magnus College is proud of its commitment to making accessible a practical, liberal arts-based education rooted in Dominican values expressed through the four Dominican pillars of study, prayer, community, and service and celebrates its student body of 1,225 FTE students whose diversity is multifaceted.
+Today, Albertus Magnus College is proud of its commitment to making accessible a practical, liberal arts-based education rooted in Dominican values expressed through the four Dominican Pillars of study, prayer, community and service.
+Designated as the most diverse Catholic College in New England and achieving Hispanic Serving Institution (HSI) status in fall of 2023, Albertus Magnus College celebrates its diverse and multi-talented student body.
 The College remains ever true to its Dominican heritage and its dedication to the search for truth in all its dimensions.